 You probably know most of the dangers involved with smoking cigarettes.
-As a diabetic, this bad habit can pose even greater risks for your health.
+As a person with diabetes, this bad habit can pose even greater risks for your health.
 Check out the ways in which smoking, in combination with your condition, can seriously affect your wellness.

 1. Smoking may raise your blood sugar

 According to Healthline, cigarettes may cause your blood sugar to spike to harmful levels.
 Additionally, they may damage your body's ability to respond to insulin properly.
-Increased blood sugar levels in diabetics can lead to a variety of serious issues.
+Increased blood sugar levels in people with diabetes can lead to a variety of serious issues.
 Even if you work hard to eat healthy and maintain appropriate blood sugar levels, smoking may undo all that care and attention.

 2. Diabetes and smoking both increase heart disease risk